Bluechipdev-agency/DeFi-Resources/README.md

 Test Reports: You can find the results of the tests in the terminal output.
 If you're using an IDE, you can run the tests within it and see detailed reports.

-## Contributing 🤝
-We welcome contributions to this repository!
-If you have an idea for an enhancement, a bug fix, or a new token standard implementation, feel free to fork the repo, make your changes, and open a pull request.
-Please ensure that tests are included for any new functionality.

-Steps for contributing:
-1. Fork the repository
-2. Create a new branch for your feature or fix
-3. Make changes and ensure tests are added or updated
-4. Open a pull request to the main branch

 ## Custom Token Development 👑
 Why spend weeks figuring out how to launch a successful meme or utility coin when you can work with **developers with 4+ years of experience** in the industry, and launch in days? **We specialize in tokenomics engineering and solidity smart contact development.**